PrincetonCS-UCA/intro-lab-website/content/blog/head-team-responsibilities.md

 **During the semester:**

 - make announcements to students and Intro Lab TAs
+  - usually just when is the lab close for breaks
 - check attendance
+  - create an absence form that TAs fill out whenever they miss a shift, regardless of if they get a sub/swap; this way TAs can declare ahead of time if they are going to miss, and it's in our records
+  - [QTrack](https://github.com/PrincetonCS-UCA/QTrack) is a nice tool for looking at the students each TA has helped
+  - these [scripts](https://github.com/PrincetonCS-UCA/head-lab-ta-scripts) are useful for attendance and related statistics
 - compile report to determine Lab TA job assiduity

 **Once a year:**